 Do continuity of care protections apply when I switch Medicare Advantage plans?

 Yes.
-If you switch MA plans during Open Enrollment and your new plan year begins January 1, the new plan must honor the approved prior authorization from the prior plan for in-progress treatment.
+If you switch MA plans during Open Enrollment and your new plan year begins January 1, the new plan must honor the approved prior authorization from the prior plan for in-progress treatment and provide at least a 90-day transition period.
 The new plan cannot demand reauthorization mid-cycle.
 A new prior authorization is only required if the treatment plan substantively changes.

 Do plans have to publish their clinical criteria?